aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 TL;DR

 - Chrome and Firefox _always_ check revocation status with the CA regardless of the certificate being OCSP stapled or not
-- Chrome patiently waits for the CA's response for up to 30 sec, while Firefox stops waiting after 10 seconds
+- Chrome patiently waits for the CA's response until the request times out (30+ seconds), while Firefox stops waiting after 10 seconds
 - Firefox has the same soft-fail policy as for DV/OV certificates, while Chrome is less forgiving and applies a hard-fail policy: the user is presented an error page